Toney Penna station

 Toney Penna is a proposed Tri-Rail Coastal Link Green Line station in Jupiter, Florida.
 The station is planned for construction west of Dixie Highway (Broward–Palm Beach) (Florida State Road 811) between Toney Penna Drive and Jupiter Lakes Boulevard.
+It would be the northernmost station in the tri-county system, very near the Martin County line, and would only have one track.